faheemgurkani/smart-farm-assistant/README.md

 AgriGemma is a comprehensive, privacy-first agricultural AI assistant that leverages Google's Gemma 3n model to provide real-time farming advice through multiple input modalities.
 Built with a microservices architecture, the system processes text, voice, and image inputs to deliver personalized crop management recommendations, plant disease diagnosis, and sustainable farming guidance.

+**Note:** As of now, the vision based modality support of the respective gemma3n models are not provided via the ollama platform for offline inference

 ### **Core Architecture & Technical Implementation**

 **Microservices Architecture:**